CenterForOpenScience/demo-ember-osf/README.md

 ## Future features to add to this app
 In the future, we will add:
 - Badges for code coverage (to encourage good unit testing)
-- Demonstrate of nested route / paginated requests according to ember best practices
+- Demonstrate nested route / paginated requests according to ember best practices
 - Integrate OSF styles and other ember-osf widgets into ember-cli-build.js by default
 - https://github.com/ember-a11y/ember-a11y-testing